-▶ Protect the solar collectors (solar module) against mechanical overload.

-- The solar installation supplies the most current under optimal sunlight conditions. - > Sunlight is greater in the open air than under trees and bridges. - > Tarpaulins block out sunlight.
+- > Provide the solar collectors (solar module) open access to sunlight. - > Sunlight is greater in the open air than under trees and bridges. - > Tarpaulins block out sunlight. - > Also read the manufacturer's instruction manual.

 The solar installation provides an environmentally compatible power supply independent of the mains.
 It converts energy from sunlight into electric current.
 The solar installation supplies additional current for the battery and appliances.